syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/CustomView.md

 • Angle property is used to set the angle of the custom view.
 Using this property, you can rotate the custom view at desired angle.

+* `EnableDrag` - Controls the dragging of selected view over the image.

 {% highlight C# %}

             CustomViewSettings customViewSettings = new CustomViewSettings()